Welcome to the Official website of the Cincinnati Brass Band

 Community Outreach has always been an important aspect of the band’s history, as it continues today.
 The band has collaborated with other members of the Cincinnati art community including: Cincinnati’s Music Resource Center, the Cincinnati Conservatory of Music Prep Brass and the School for the Creative and Performing Arts along with several private and public schools throughout the greater Cincinnati area.
 We are excited to announce a new international partnership with the Ratby Brass Band of Great Britain.

 The Cincinnati Brass Band is a member of the North American Brass Band Association (NABBA) which sponsors an annual competition of the member bands from across the U.S. and Canada.
 The Cincinnati Brass Band entered their first NABBA competition in 1996 and has competed successfully in both the Challenge and Honors sections.

-Instrumentation used in the Cincinnati Brass Band is based on the British brass band tradition of mostly conical instruments rather than cylindrical ones.
-Hence cornets (both Bb and Eb) are used instead of trumpets, and alto horns take the place of French horns.
-The upper voice is completed with Flügel horns, while the bottom is composed of baritones, euphonia, trombones and tubas.
-A small percussion section generates additional rhythmic effects.
+Instrumentation used in the Cincinnati Brass Band is also based on a British brass band tradition.
+Cornets (both Bb and Eb) are used instead of trumpets, and Eb alto horns take the place of French horns.
+The upper voice is completed with a Flugelhorn, while the bottom voice is composed of baritones, euphoniums, trombones and basses (tubas).
+A percussion section generates additional rhythmic effects.